Tugdual-G/Pickpeak/README.md

 The output is a GEOjson file containing the isolated peaks coordinates and elevation.
 A peak is chosen when there is no taller peak in its surrounding area, defined by the radius R.
 R is in the units of the grid, in the same way,
-**the distance between the summits will be computed in the grid units**, so the data must be in a locally suited projection.
+**the distance between the summits will be computed in the grid units and projection**, i.e., the computed distances are not geodesic distances, so the data must be in a locally suited projection.

 NODATA values are ignored, if provided in the ASCIIgrid header.